boo1ean/watch-requests/README.md

-## watch-requests
+## Watch your requests

-Watch your http requests for different debugging purposes.
+Simple web interface for watching http requests